 💡 Founder Tip: Update Your Books on a Monthly Basis!

 Booking expenses when cash comes in or out can lead to bumpy financials, making it hard to see how your startup is performing on a monthly basis.
-This is why GAAP (Generally Accepted Accounting Principles) requires accrual-based accounting for expenses and revenue.
+This is why GAAP (Generally Accepted Accounting Principles) requires accrual-based accounting for expenses and revenue (not cash based, which is the other major type of accounting method).
 Startups need to recognize their revenue and expenses in the time period they were incurred.
 We see issues with revenue recognition with SaaS accounting, for example - even though a customer pays you upfront for a 12 months service, you only recognize revenue on a pro-rata basis over that year.
 Solely utilizing cash-based accounting can lead to procrastinating on paying your bills every month.
 Suddenly, you’re paying a stack of bills at one time, skyrocketing your burn rate in the third month, and shortening your time horizon on your burn rate.
 This appears peculiar to investors who are trying to get a steady read on your company.
 Ultimately, it is vital you use accrual-based accounting.
 It is labor-intensive, but doing so follows GAAP protocols and makes it easier to get correct diagnostics on your business.

 💡 Founder Tip: Use Accrual-Based Accounting!